Delivery time approx. 8 working days (within Germany)

 The beer barrels are made of dried Oak wood and the end of the staves are red painted.
 The outside of the barrel has been left pure, whereas the inside has been treated with pitch.

 Including bung ring of 43 mm and 2 siphon box.
-The barrels are calibrated by authorities. (please refer pictures of barrel head)

 The price includes only the barrel.

 Equipment like, bung screw, tap and valve, plastic cork, beer hammer, Bung lobes see below article.

 |Head Ø cm

 The external watering of a beer barrel is very important for the pressure tightness.
 It is enough to sprinkle the barrel.
 This process should last for a week (with interruptions).
 Internal rinsing is not necessary as the barrels are lined.

 Most brewers fill their barrels with 1.5 - maximum 2 bar.
 This is only a recommendation; we do not give exact information on how much pressure a single barrel can withstand, as many factors have to be taken into account.

 To tap the cask you need a hammer, the valve, a beer tap made of brass.

 The barrel should stand on a table.